-2. Contact numbers – including a telephone number for Friday evening and early Saturday morning ( if plans need to change or adverse weather forecast – Force 6 or more on the Inshore Forecast).
+2. Contact numbers – including a telephone number for the evening before and early on the morning of the planned sail ( if plans need to change or adverse weather forecast – Force 6 or more on the Inshore Forecast).

-3. Contact details for a contact in case of incident (only to be used if you are incapacitated).
+3. Contact details for a someone for us to reach out to in case of incident (only to be used if you are incapacitated).

 4. Level(s) of sailing experience/qualification?

 6. Will you bring your own dinghy – if so do you require a crew?